Elva Lee C. Abdal-Khallaq

-Elva Lee Abdal-Khallaq née Collins was a teacher, businessowner and community activist based in Boston.
+Elva Lee Abdal-Khallaq (née Collins; c.
+1914-2010) was a teacher, business owner, and community activist based in Boston.

+Early life and education

 Abdal-Khallaq was born in Baldwin, Louisiana.
-She was raised in Houston, Texas and went to high school there.
-She married her husband, Malik, and moved with her new family to Boston, Massachusetts.
+She was raised in Houston, Texas, and went to high school there.
+Abdal-Khallaq married her husband, Malik, and moved to Boston, Massachusetts.

+Career

-In Boston, Abdal-Khallaq was known for co-founding A Nubian Notion with her husband.
-A Nubian Notion, Inc., located in the Dudley Square area of Roxbury, was the most prominent Afro-centric store in Boston for many years.
+In Boston, Abdal-Khallaq co-founded A Nubian Notion with her husband. situated in the Dudley Square area of Roxbury, it was a prominent Afro-centric store in Boston for many years.
 In the 1990s, the store opened another location in Ruggles station.
 Both locations have since closed.

-Abdal-Khallaq also taught at several community schools in her community.
-She was also recording secretary for the Goldenaires group based at Freedom House in Roxbury from 1989 to 1993.
+In addition, Abdal-Khallaq taught at several community schools. and was the recording secretary for the Goldenaires group, based at Freedom House in Roxbury, from 1989 to 1993.

+Honors and awards

-In 2023, she was recognized as one of "Boston’s most admired, beloved, and successful Black Women leaders" by the Black Women Lead project.
+In 2023, Abdal-Khallaq was recognized as one of "Boston’s most admired, beloved, and successful Black Women leaders" by the Black Women Lead project.